chindris/silverback-template/README.md

 pnpm install && pnpm build
 ```

-This should install all the needed files and a fully working Drupal CMS.
+This should install all the needed files and a fully working application.

 ## CMS run